TasnimAnas/cemantix-game-flutter-app/README.md

 - Add user profiles with names/avatars and local leaderboards per profile.
 - Cloud sync: allow users to back up/restore history via a simple backend (Firebase, Supabase, or a custom API).
-- Word packs & difficulty levels: let users choose curated sets or difficulty sliders from a custom own backend.
+- Word packs & difficulty levels: let users choose curated sets or difficulty sliders from a custom backend.
+- Add a dictionary so that users can translate French to English and use the app to learn new French words!
+- Support other languages, targeting a wide range of users.
+- Gamify more, letting users earn points, have shareable profile links, and play in groups (fastest to solve in a group, etc)

 Long-term / developer features

+- Self-hosted backend
 - Automated tests: unit tests for providers/services and widget tests for critical UI flows.
 - CI pipeline: run `dart analyze`, `dart format --output=none`, and tests on push.
 - A mini admin interface to add/remove word packs or curate content.